Donkrzawayan/Tool-for-time-series-analysis/README.md

-# MRI-analizing-tool
-Tool for analysis of Magnetic Resonance Imaging
+# Tool for time series analysis